Abdifatah2023/Chat-Application/README.md

 ## Example Usage

 1. **Start the server**:
-   - Open a terminal and navigate to the directory containing `Lab4Server.java`.
+   - Open a terminal and navigate to the directory containing `Server.java`.
    - Run the server as described in the Running the Server section.

 2. **Start the client**:
-   - Open a new terminal and navigate to the directory containing `Lab5Client.java`.
+   - Open a new terminal and navigate to the directory containing `Client.java`.
    - Run the client as described in the Running the Client section.
    - Repeat to start multiple clients.